sopharsogood/sinatra-everybodys-a-critic/README.md

-# sinatra-everybodys-a-critic
+# sinatra-messageboard

-A Sinatra web application where users can rate and review movies
+A Sinatra web application where users can talk via classic forum posts.